What Happens With Unpaid Parking Tickets? The Complete Guide

 How Can Filing For Bankruptcy Help?

-When the amount you owe on unpaid citations or an impounded vehicle is continually growing, it can feel like you will never be able to pay what you owe.
-If you are trapped in a parking ticket debt cycle, bankruptcy can allow you to eliminate your debts and start fresh.
 By filing for Chapter 13 bankruptcy you can wipe out your ticket debt, get your car back, and move on with your life.
-And if you happen to live in the Chicago area, the city has instituted a new program that will allow you to eliminate older Chicago parking tickets in some situations using Chapter 7.
+If you happen to live in the Chicago area, the city has instituted a new program that will allow you to eliminate older Chicago parking tickets in some situations using Chapter 7.

 While reading this guide is a great place to start, why not schedule a free debt analysis with one of our skilled DebtStoppers bankruptcy attorneys?
 We can review your financial situation and help you determine the best course of action to eliminate your unpaid ticket debt.